zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200.md

   ![](images/200/LabGuide200-5eed53cd.png)

-- Select and copy the entire contents.
+- **Select and Copy** the entire contents.
 This will be used in the Compute instance creation in the next Step.

     ![](images/200/25-4.PNG)